-\paragraph{Total-ergotropy:--} The second Work Extraction (WE) functional ${\cal W}(\dstate;\ham)$ we study is the total-ergotropy $\ergo_{\rm tot}(\dstate;\ham)$, a regularized version of the ergotropy $\ergo(\dstate;\ham)$ that emerges when considering scenarios where one has at disposal an arbitrary large number of identical copies of the input state $\dstate$.
+\paragraph{Total-ergotropy:--} The second work extraction functional ${\cal W}(\dstate;\ham)$ we aim to study is the total-ergotropy $\ergo_{\rm tot}(\dstate;\ham)$.
+The total ergotropy is a regularized version of the ergotropy $\ergo(\dstate;\ham)$ that emerges when considering scenarios where one has at disposal an arbitrary large number of identical copies of the input state $\dstate$.
 Formally it is defined as